 9. Add Ribbons Wherever Possible

 Bright red bows are a staple of the season; adding them all over your kitchen can really bring in the holiday spirit!
 It’s relatively inexpensive to purchase a yard or two of your fabric of choice and cut long strips to tie behind the backs of your chairs or over cabinet doors.
 Smaller ribbons and bows can be added as accents around lighting, door knobs and handles, or other detail areas.

 Whether you’re using real pine branches or reusable fake plants, bringing a bit of nature into your home is always a great solution for decorating.
 Consider hanging wreaths on your cabinets, draping garland over banisters, and placing a pot of poinsettias in an often viewed place in your kitchen.
 The pop of color and texture is an easy way to make complex-looking decorations very easily!

 Whatever winter holidays you and your household celebrate, we all agree that the core reason for the season is to come together and celebrate another wonderful year with family and friends.
 Creating an atmosphere where your family and guests feel the magic of the season will create some of the most treasured memories for years to come.

 Decorating your kitchen doesn’t have to be overly complicated, excessively expensive, or so tedious that you’re not able to enjoy it.
 Of these ten tips and ideas, pick the ones that make the most sense for your particular kitchen and abilities.
 Implementing just one or two will still transform your kitchen into a winter wonderland with minimal effort.
 Most importantly, remember to take a break from the hustle and bustle of the season and just enjoy the holidays!

-Happy holidays from the Kitchens by Countryside family!
+Happy holidays from the Kitchens by Oaks family!

 Ready for an upgrade to your bathroom?
-Contact Kitchens By Countryside at 585.349.8100 or kitchensbycountryside.com to schedule your free design consultation today!
+Contact Kitchens By Oaks at 585.349.8100 to schedule your free design consultation today!